Isn't It Romantic (2019 film): Plot

 One day Natalie, naively believing a guy is hitting on her, is knocked unconscious during an attempted mugging in the subway and finds herself trapped in the stereotypical romantic comedies she has come to despise.
-Natalie arrives to a totally transformed apartment, huge and full of beautiful new things.

-Natalie's relationships radically change.
+Natalie arrives to a luxurious apartment and her relationships radically change.
 Blake, a sexy billionaire client of her company, suddenly speaks with an Australian accent and develops a romantic interest in her.
 Her normally gruff neighbor Donny, who has always come across as a misogynist, becomes a flamboyant homosexual friend offering advice.
 Whitney becomes her enemy coworker, although her other coworkers respect her.
 Although Josh seems to be the same as always, he uses the Heimlich maneuver to save the billboard model Isabella, who identifies herself as a "yoga ambassador".
 They seem to fall into love at first sight and enter into a relationship.

 Desperate to return to her reality, Natalie deduces that in the tradition of romantic comedies, she can only leave by finding true love.
-She encourages a relationship with Blake, but when it turns sour, Natalie recognizes that she has feelings for Josh, who has become engaged to Isabella.
+She pursues a relationship with Blake, but when it turns sour, Natalie recognizes that she has feelings for Josh, who has become engaged to Isabella.
 She attempts to stop their wedding, but soon realizes that instead of loving another person, she needs to learn to first love herself.
 Following this revelation, Natalie gets into a car accident and loses consciousness.

 Natalie wakes up in the real world, but with new self-confidence, which she uses to successfully propose an architectural idea to Blake.
 After reuniting with Josh, she learns that he has not been staring at the model, but at Natalie's reflection.
 They kiss and begin a relationship.